How to Launch a Tool Cart OEM Program

 Packaging & Logistics 10% Experience with ISTA drop-test standards and export-grade packaging.
 8

-To ensure a smooth procurement cycle and minimize risks, follow this comprehensive checklist when engaging with a heavy duty tool cart supplier:
+To ensure a smooth procurement cycle and minimize risks, follow this comprehensive checklist when sourcing oem tool storage equipment:

 • RFQ Preparation: Provide detailed CAD drawings, a comprehensive BOM, and target pricing expectations upfront.

-• Component Specs: Specify exact steel gauges, caster types (e.g., TPR, PU), and drawer slide load capacities.
+• Component Specs: Specify exact steel gauges, caster types (e.g., TPR, PU), and load capacities for drawer slides.

 • Sampling Protocol: Require a pre-production sample (PPS) for physical sign-off before authorizing mass production.